Highlander: The Series: Season 2 (1993–94)

-Season three
+Season 3 (1994–95)

 Duncan takes Anne to a recital by a choir of monks, one of whom, Paul, is an Immortal.
 Neither man realises that the song being sung is "The Song Of The Executioner", as the unseen impresario who organised the concert is Kalas, an Immortal with scores to settle with both Duncan and Paul.
 Kalas kills Paul and then sets about destroying MacLeod, first by framing Joe for dealing drugs then by killing two of Anne's patients and fabricating hospital records to make it look like she is responsible.
 Duncan realises that Kalas is behind this and, having cleared Joe and Anne, confronts his enemy.
 As they fight, Anne sees Duncan fall to his death, but Richie gets her away before Duncan revives.

 In the midst of this, Richie embarks on a new career in motorcycle racing.
 Rather than tell Anne the truth, especially with Kalas at large, Duncan leaves Seacouver, arranging for Maurice to buy back the barge in Paris.
 Arriving in Paris, Duncan is greeted by Hugh Fitzcairn, who is teaching cookery at the Cordon Bleu, ("Star Crossed").
 The normally philandering Fitz is in love but has a rival, who tries to kill him by running the two Immortals off the road.
 At the same time, Richie arrives in France, looking to build on his American successes in motorcycling.
 Whilst Fitz tells Duncan he should trust Anne, Kalas frames Fitz for the murder of his rival.
 On the run, Fitz is confronted by Kalas, who beheads him as MacLeod helplessly watches.
 When Duncan comes for Kalas, his nemesis escapes into a cloud of steam.

 Determined to finish Kalas, Duncan seeks Joe's help.
 Kalas owns a nightclub and Duncan "persuades" the bartender to tell him where Kalas has gone.
 Kalas has captured his own Watcher and is looking for information on "Methos", the legendary oldest Immortal.
 After Kalas kills one of the Watchers' historians, Donald Salzer, Dawson sends Duncan to a researcher on the Methos Chronicle, Adam Pierson.
 Duncan is stunned to find that Pierson is Methos.
 Kalas confronts Methos, who escapes and sets up Duncan to take his head, realising that he cannot handle Kalas, but Duncan could.
 Duncan refuses, but when he confronts Kalas at Methos' apartment, their fight is interrupted by the police, who arrest Kalas for Salzer's murder after Adam Pierson identifies Kalas.
 Before he vanishes from Paris, Methos tells Duncan that he couldn't take the chance on Kalas winning.